What is Dementia?

-You may be surprised to learn that there are in fact over 100 different conditions that cause dementia symptoms, resulting in different types of dementia that cause varying changes within the brain.
+How many different types of Dementia are there?
+You may be surprised to learn that there are in fact over 100 different conditions that cause Dementia symptoms, resulting in different types of Dementia that cause varying changes within the brain.

-If you or your loved one is presenting signs of dementia, it’s vital that you have access to as much information as possible about the challenges that lie ahead.
-Here, we take a look at the main types of dementia and what these conditions entail for the customer.
+If you or your loved one is presenting signs of Dementia, it’s vital that you have access to as much information as possible about the challenges that lie ahead.
+Here, we take a look at the different types of Dementia and what these conditions entail for the individual.

-It is thought that Alzheimer’s is the leading cause of dementia in the UK; it is estimated to be responsible for up to 70% of all dementia cases.
+What is Alzheimer’s disease?
+It is thought that Alzheimer’s is the leading cause of Dementia in the UK; it is estimated to be responsible for up to 70% of all Dementia cases.

-Alzheimer’s is now considered a slowly progressive brain disease that actually begins well before the patient starts to show any symptoms.
+Alzheimer’s is now considered a slowly progressive brain disease that actually begins well before the individual starts to show any symptoms.

 - Memory loss and difficulty remembering recent conversions and events

 - Repeating questions after just a short period of time